 It is the policy of our department that once a student begins a kinesiology major at TCU, all KINE and HLTH courses must be taken in the department; however, in certain cases, transfer of major coursework might be approved.
 This applies to all Kinesiology Core, Foundations, and Emphasis, courses.
 If you are unsure about transfer credit, meet with your advisor or the department chair.

 Transfer of Kinesiology courses taken prior to enrollment at TCU will only be approved by submitting the course syllabus and other descriptions to the department chair, who will then confer with the professor who teaches in that content area.
-It will be the judgment of that professor as to whether the course in question satisfies the major requirement.
+It will be up to the judgment of that professor as to whether the course in question satisfies the major requirement.

 Academic Grade and GPA Policies

 - Pass/no-credit: no kinesiology core, foundations, emphasis or associated requirements courses may be taken on a P/NC basis.

 - Grades and GPA: students pursuing the movement science, health and fitness, physical education, and sport psychology majors must earn a minimum of a C- in all courses within the kinesiology core, foundations, emphasis, and associated requirements areas of their major.
 In order to graduate with the BS degree (excluding the BSAT), students must earn a minimum GPA of 2.5 for all courses satisfying the kinesiology core foundations and emphasis areas of their major.